 Criterion Feedback — Provides comments that support you in an analysis of the strengths and weaknesses of each criterion within submitted entries; an additional resource for use when making resubmission decisions.

 Glossary — Definitions of the important terms used throughout this website and the ProTeach Portfolio.

 School/Class Profile — The profile provides a description of your classroom, school, district and community setting.
 The profile is located within the private, secure website you will use to build your ProTeach Portfolio entries.
 It is not scored.

 Student Release Form — A form that must be signed by each student's parent or legal guardian permitting you to include the student's work and/or image in your entries.
 Signed and completed forms are not submitted, but must be retained in your files in case of audit.

-Adult Release Form — A form that must be signed by each adult, permitting you to include their materials or images (e.g., photos, mentor assessments, peer reviews) in your entries.
+Adult Release Form (PDF) — A form that must be signed by each adult, permitting you to include their materials or images (e.g., photos, mentor assessments, peer reviews) in your entries.
+The provision that your portfolio may use othersí work with the writerís permission does not include use of anyone elseís WA ProTeach portfolio.
+Use of another educatorís WA ProTeach portfolio is strictly prohibited.
 Signed and completed forms are not submitted, but must be retained in your files in case of audit.

 Washington ProTeach Portfolio Policies and Procedures (updated September 2010) — A complete guide to the ProTeach Portfolio policies and procedures.